-I was reading through old notes on Evernote the other day and I stumbled across a list of personal development books I that I read and loved a few years back when I was beginning this journey.
-Here are 10+ books I read while on a journey to happiness that I found to be helpful (there were more self help books, but I only included my favorites :)).
+I was reading through old notes on Evernote the other day and I stumbled across a list of personal development books that I read and loved a few years back when I was beginning this journey.
+Here are 10+ books I read while on a journey to happiness that I found to be helpful.

-While I was learning how to be happy again, I came across a lot of different personal development books and things that helped me figure out my life and get things back on track.
+While I was learning how to be happy, I came across a lot of different personal development books and things that helped me figure out my life and get things back on track.
 These are a few self improvement books that I love in particular.

 10+ Best Personal Development Books